ncoghlan/misc/notes/python3/questions_and_answers.rst

 I am also not writing on behalf of the Python Software Foundation (of which I am a nominated member) nor on behalf of Red Hat (my current employer).
+However, I do use several Red Hat specific examples when discussing enterprise perception and adoption of the Python platform - effectively bridging that gap between early adopters and the vast majority of prospective platform users is kinda what Red Hat specialises in, so I consider them an important measure of the inroads Python 3 is making into more conservative development communities.

 As with all essays on these pages, feedback is welcome via the `issue tracker`_ or `Twitter`_.